 Those who suffer from anxiety are more likely to use dangerous coping mechanisms like alcohol abuse or drug abuse.
 This is dangerous because it has the potential to lead to a substance use disorder.
 Addiction, like OCD, is compulsive and therefore motivates a person to pursue destructive behaviors repetitively regardless of the consequences.

-OCD: Numbers and Info
+OCD: Statistics and Information

 - More than 2 million men and women in the U.S. suffer from OCD.